-The project is located on the right bank of Canal Creek, approximately a half mile upstream of State Route 99 in Merced County (see Attachment A for Location Maps).
+The project is located at the new proposed crossing of State Route 99 and Canal Creek in Merced County (see Attachment A for Location Maps).

 4.0 - PROJECT DESCRIPTION

 Merced County has approved the Atwater-Merced Expressway (AME) Project.
 Merced County and Caltrans have a cooperative agreement that the AME Project (described in Section 5.2, below) will be funded by Caltrans and built in accordance to Caltrans Standards.
 Merced County will own, operate, and maintain two features of the AME Project - a new bridge at Green Sands Avenue crossing Canal Creek and a new pump station on the east side of Canal Creek.
 These features are proposed in Encroachment Permit Application Nos.
 18794 and 18795 respectively.
 One other feature of the AME Project will replace the SR-99 north and southbound bridge crossings of Canal Creek and add a new northbound on-ramp to SR-99 (Encroachment Permit Application No. 18796).
 This feature will be owned, operated, and maintained by Caltrans.